open/close all folders

 - Dull Surprise: Denise Richards pulls a few of these throughout.

-- Impaled with Extreme Prejudice: Gets a pincer through her shoulder in the climax; unlike Zander, she survives despite losing a lot of blood and is rescued.
+- Impaled with Extreme Prejudice: Gets a pincer through her shoulder in the climax; unlike Flores, she survives despite losing a lot of blood and is rescued.

 - Improbable Parking Skills: It's implied that she had to have them to land her shuttle in the middle of a besieged Mobile Infantry outpost during a fierce battle.
 Of course, she had already been established as the Ace Pilot.

 - Major Injury Underreaction: She gets impaled through the shoulder with a giant bug pincer.
 But aside from some minor discomfort and pain, a wound that should have killed her quickly through heavy blood loss or hydrostatic shock is ignored, even retaining full use of the arm and walk around like she barely received a scratch.
 She's even seen firing an assault rifle with (more or less) proper grip.
 Though at least she didn't have it braced on her "wounded" shoulder.